7bitcoder/7bitDI/Docs/basic-guides/services-lifetime.rst

    IServiceProvider::Ptr scoped = provider->createScope()

-Service can be registered as singleton, scoped or transient.
+Service can be registered as a singleton, scoped, or transient.

 * Singleton: service provider will create only one instance of this service (accessible via the getService method)
 * Scoped: service provider will create only one instance of this service for each scope (accessible via the getService method)